zenvia/zenvia-openapi-spec/spec/info/description.md

 # SDKs

-SDKs make it easy to use our APIs using a programming language including in your software.
+SDKs make it easy to use our APIs just by including them in your software.

 These helper libraries are available in the [Node](https://github.com/zenvia/zenvia-sdk-node) and [Java](https://github.com/zenvia/zenvia-sdk-java) programming languages on our [GitHub](https://github.com/zenvia).